Libraries and Cultural Services Strategy

 - What will be different in libraries?

-- What is the Co design model and how will this be applied?
+- What is the Co design and how will we work with communities?

 - How can I get involved now?

-For more information please read the 26 November 2019 Cabinet Report.
+For more information about the future ambition for Surrey Libraries please read the 26 November 2019 Cabinet Report.

 Does this mean my local library will close?

 No. There are 52 libraries across Surrey now and we want to keep each of these libraries in the communities that they currently serve.
 Some libraries might have to move locations because their current buildings are no longer fit for purpose, but all re-locations will happen within communities.

 How long will this take?

 We are planning for this work to take place over several years, starting in 2020 and ending in 2025, working closely with staff, residents and national and local partners.